 2. Shopping at the wrong times

 In my experience, there are only two bad times to go thrift store shopping: on weekends and during the two-week period before Halloween.

 On weekends, inventory gets picked over quickly, and staff are usually too busy to process new items and restock shelves.
 During Halloween, costume shoppers turn most thrift stores upside down.

 Seriously, in late October, you won’t find me within 500 yards of a secondhand store.
 I take a Halloween hiatus and gladly let the kids have their fun.

 Having a solid shopping strategy is one the most important thrift shopping secrets.
 But it’s impossible to be strategic when you’re in a rush.

 When time isn’t on your side, all those rows of used clothing, stacks of dinnerware and aisles of mismatched furniture become a migraine-inducing obstacle course instead of potential gold mines.

 My advice?
 If you have less than a half-hour to devote to a single shop, save it for another day.
-With more time, you’ll enjoy yourself more and be much more likely to walk away with a wonderful find.

 4. Shopping without a filter